sp3ttr0/webraptor/README.md

 # webraptor

-WebRaptor is an automated tool to streamline web application security testing by combining reconnaissance and scanning modules into a single workflow.
+webraptor is an automated tool to streamline web application security testing by combining reconnaissance and scanning modules into a single workflow.

 It performs historical URL extraction, directory brute-forcing, screenshot capture, and vulnerability scanning with Nuclei.
 Results are saved in structured directories for easier analysis and reporting.